-Dermal
+The acute dermal and oral toxicity studies summarized below are described in Table 6.

-The acute dermal LD50 of Salvia Officinalis (Sage) Leaf Extract, eluted in 50% 1,3-butylene glycolic solution, was determined to be > 2000 mg/kg in 5 mice.
-No further details were provided.
+The acute dermal LD50 values for Salvia Officinalis (Sage) Leaf Extract, eluted in 50% 1,3-butylene glycolic solution, and Salvia officinalis oil or Salvia officinalis leaf oil were determined to be > 2000 mg/kg in mice and > 5000 mg/kg in rabbits, respectively.^{2,13} No visible signs of toxicity were observed in groups of 6 female Swiss mice administered a single oral dose of up to 5000 mg/kg hydroalcoholic Salvia officinalis extract.32 No visible signs of toxicity were observed.

-The acute dermal LD50 of Salvia officinalis oil or Salvia officinalis leaf oil (unclear from source) was determined to be > 5000 mg/kg, in rabbits.
-No further details were provided.

-Oral

-A single oral dose of an hydroalcoholic extract of Salvia officinalis was administered to groups of 6 female Swiss mice, at doses of 5, 50, 500, or 5000 mg/kg.
-No visible signs of toxicity were observed.
 All animals in the 5000 mg/kg group showed piloerection and diarrhea lasting up to 3 h after treatment.
 One animal from the 5000 mg/kg group died before 48 h.
 The acute oral LD50 in female Swiss mice was extrapolated to be 44,760 mg/kg.

-Salvia Officinalis (Sage) Flower/Leaf/Stem Extract

-Six female albino rats were administered a one-time dose of 1% v/v Tween 80 in distilled water (control), or 500 - 2000 mg/kg bw of an ethanolic Salvia officinalis leaf and stem extract.
-Animals were observed for symptoms of toxicity or mortality for 14 d; the extract was considered not toxic at the maximum dose of 2000 mg/kg bw.
-No further details were provided.

-The acute oral $LD{50}$ of Salvia officinalis oil or Salvia officinalis leaf oil (unclear from source) was determined to be 2600 mg/kg bw, in rats.
-No further details were provided.

-In an acute oral toxicity study, 4 groups of 10 male Wistar rats were administered an oral, undiluted, dose of Salvia officinalis oil at 1290, 2020, 3200, or 5000 mg/kg bw.
-Mortality was observed for up to 14 d after treatment, after which all surviving animals were killed.
-One animal died from the 1290 mg/kg group, 4 died from the 2020 mg/kg group, 7 died from the 3200 mg/kg group, and 9 animals died from the 5000 mg/kg group.
-Lethargy was observed in all rats.
+In one study, a Salvia officinalis leaf and stem extract was determined to be non-toxic when administered to 6 female albino rats at the maximum dose of 2000 mg/kg bw.33 The acute oral LD50 of Salvia officinalis oil or Salvia officinalis leaf oil was determined to be 2600 mg/kg bw in rats.2 Groups of 10 male Wistar rats were administered an oral, undiluted, dose of Salvia officinalis oil at 1290, 2020, 3200, or 5000 mg/kg bw.4 One animal died from the 1290 mg/kg group, 4 died from the 2020 mg/kg group, 7 died from the 3200 mg/kg group, and 9 animals died from the 5000 mg/kg group.
 The calculated LD50 was determined to be 2600 mg/kg bw.